Chrystia Freeland: Minister of Transport and Internal Trade (2025)

 Freeland was appointed minister of transport and internal trade in Mark Carney's cabinet on March 14, 2025.
-She resigned from cabinet on September 16, 2025 and announced that she will not be running for re-election in the next federal election.
+She resigned from cabinet on September 16, 2025, and announced that she will not be running for re-election in the next federal election.

-Post-ministerial roles (2025–present)
+Backbench MP (2025–2026)

 Freeland resigned from Cabinet on September 16, 2025.
 She was subsequently appointed to be the Canadian special representative for the reconstruction of Ukraine, as parliamentary secretary to the prime minister.
-Freeland's role as special representative for the reconstruction of Ukraine is not a formal diplomatic position.
+Freeland's role as special representative for the reconstruction of Ukraine was not a formal diplomatic position.
 A Global Affairs Canada official explained to a Senate committee that the function of Freeland's role would be to "detect opportunities" for the Canadian private sector in areas such as re-developing infrastructure.

+On January 5, 2026, Ukrainian president Volodymyr Zelenskyy appointed Freeland as an economic development adviser to the Office of the President of Ukraine but did not announce her immediate resignation from Parliament.
+The appointment was criticized by Opposition MPs, with Conservative Michael Chong saying that she could not take on the dual roles of serving as a "Canadian MP and an adviser to a foreign government" and urging her to relinquish either of her positions.
+That day, Freeland announced she would be resigning as special representative, as well as her seat in Parliament.
+Her resignation from the House of Commons took effect on January 9, 2026.

+Post-political career (2026–present)

 On November 19, 2025, Freeland was announced as the next warden of Rhodes House and chief executive officer of the Rhodes Trust, with her tenure beginning on July 1, 2026.
+In February 2026, the Commissioner of Canada Elections found that she "unknowingly" violated Elections Canada rules when she praised Liberal candidate Leslie Church at a government announcement in the midst of the 2024 Toronto—St. Paul's federal by-election.
+The Commissioner fined Freeland $900, which was paid by the University—Rosedale Liberal electoral district association.

+Since February 2026, Freeland has been a contributor to Bloomberg News as a regular panelist on Wall Street Week and other Bloomberg Television programming, as well as an essayist for Bloomberg Weekend.
+Her political memoir, Unreliable Boyfriend, will be released in October 2026.

 Views

 Freeland has described her political philosophy as being "simply Canadian", as well as feminist.
-She specifically holds economically and fiscally centrist policy positions aligned with the aims of public economics while being a proponent of a liberal internationalist foreign policy.
+She holds economically and fiscally centrist policy positions aligned with the aims of public economics while being a proponent of a liberal internationalist foreign policy.